-The loan and security agreements with East West Bank and Comerica Bank require the Company to maintain certain financial covenants, including a minimum cash balance, a current ratio, a maximum leverage ratio and a minimum fixed charge coverage ratio.
-As of June 30, 2016, we were in compliance with all covenants contained in these agreements.
+The loan and security agreements with East West Bank and Comerica Bank require us to maintain certain financial covenants, including a minimum cash balance, a current ratio, a maximum leverage ratio and a minimum fixed charge coverage ratio.
+Collateral for the U.S. bank loans and line of credit includes substantially all of the assets of the Company.
+As of March 31, 2017, we were in compliance with all covenants contained in these agreements.